nickknyc/seniorproject_sp20_katsivelos/midterm_self_assessment.md

 * At this point in time, what qualitative description would you give your overall process and why? (i.e. excellent, very good, good, etc. Consult the grading overview descriptions presented earlier in this syllabus.)
 * At this point in time, what qualitative description would you give the project so far and why?
 * Reflect upon your project's progress at this point in time.
+* What feedback about your project (from anyone) has been the most useful to you and why?
 * What are your open issues?
 * What are your risks of failure (lack of tech, time, knowledge, money, etc.)?
 * Create a contingency plan for major risks.